NeoGeographyToolkit/StereoPipeline/docs/tools/image_calc.rst

     The arithmetic string in quotes (required).

 -d, --output-data-type <type (default: float64)>
     The data type of the output file.
+Options: uint8, uint16, uint32, int16, int32, float32, float64.

 --input-nodata-value <arg>
     Set an override nodata value for the input images.